 2. Install Windows Essentials

 You’ll also need to install Windows Essentials 2012 – the latest version at the time of writing.
 This includes an updated Windows Live Sign-in tool that OneNote will need.
 You will need to install at least one of the apps in the Essentials bundle, even if you have no plans to use it.
-Although bear in mind that the Windows Live Messenger app is now defunct in favour of Skype despite it still being included.
+I would suggest installing OneDrive, if it’s not already installed, and bear in mind that the Windows Live Messenger app is now defunct in favour of Skype despite it still being included.

 Hopefully OneNote will accept your password now when you try to log in to your online notebooks.
 If not, it may be because you have enabled two-factor authentication, which isn’t supported.
 You’ll therefore need to log into your Microsoft Account on the web and generate an app password to use instead.